Vertiport Terminal Scheduling and Throughput Analysis for Multiple Surface Directions: Evaluation of the results

-\textbf{Gate system: } Recall the topology shown in Figure \ref{fig:topology} which has 4 gates with 3 parking slots each, resulting in a static capacity ($\mathbb{C}_G$) of 12 VTOLs.
-For Set1, the gate system \hidetxt{with a minimum turn-around time of 90s }has a maximum dynamic capacity or throughput ($\mu^G$) of $(\frac{60*12}{90})\ 8$ VTOLs per minute.
-For Set2, the \hidetxt{minimum turnaround time of 120s gives}throughput is $\mu^G = \frac{60*12}{120} = 6$ VTOLs per minute.
+Recall the topology shown in Figure \ref{fig:topology}, which has 4 gates with 3 parking slots each, resulting in a static capacity ($\mathbb{C}_G$) of 12 VTOLs.
+The maximum dynamic capacity (throughput, $\mu^G$) depends on the turnaround time ($T^{TAT}$): \begin{enumerate} \item For Set1, $\mu^G = \frac{60 \times 12}{90} = 8$ VTOLs per minute. \item For Set2, $\mu^G = \frac{60 \times 12}{120} = 6$ VTOLs per minute. \end{enumerate}

+\hidetxt{However, these are steady-state values assuming immediate slot refilling.
+In the given topology and computation, this assumption may not hold; hence, we show the maximum rate of a single gate slot($1/T^{TAT}$), i.e. 0.667 VTOLS per minute for Set1 and 0.5 VTOLs per minute for Set2.
+Figures~\ref{fig: gate rate} show the variations of gate slot throughput, with arrival rate for different numbers of directions obtained by solving approximately 1000 MILP for each of the 2 sets using turn around flights ($A^{TAT}$).
+The results indicate: \begin{itemize} \item Maximum slot throughput is achievable in some cases, irrespective of the number of directions. \item Slot throughput is consistently lower than the arrival rate, as expected. \end{itemize} These findings validate that the maximum gate rate depends solely on $T^{TAT}$, while the number of directions influences only the arrival rate.
+This is further demonstrated in Figure~\ref{fig: gate rate set2}.}

+\reva { Figures~\ref{fig: gate rate} illustrate variations in gate throughput with arrival rates, based on approximately 1,000 MILP solutions for each set using turnaround flights ($A^{TAT}$).
+Key observations include: \begin{itemize} \item \textit{The gate throughput increases with lower turnaround time ($T^{TAT}$)}\hidetxt{The gate throughput is primarily affected by turn-around time.}, as in Set1. \item As discussed in previous subsection~\ref{Sec: TLOF pad sys results}, \textit{Arrival rate is bounded by time parameters} as can be seen from Figure~\ref{fig: gate rate set2} for single surface direction where OFV occupancy time is less than separation time. \item As expected, \textit{the gate throughput is consistently lower than the arrival rate}, with all data points falling below the line with slope = 1. \end{itemize} }